ogjayrussell/My-Projects/colloquial_sql/README.md

-# Translate colloquial language to a SQL format that can query a database and return the information.
+# UNFINISHED - Translate colloquial language to a SQL format that can query a database and return the information.

 ### Stack:
 - Postgres sql database
 - AWS
 - HuggingFace
-- LLM, AI
-- API
+- Large Language Models

 # Function of the agent:
 1. recieve initial prompt from user - colloqiual